DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: DriveGPT4

 \subsection{Model Architecture}

-DriveGPT4 is a versatile multimodal LLM capable of handling various input types, including videos, texts, and control signals.
-Videos are uniformly sampled into a fixed number of images, and a video tokenizer based on Valley \citep{luo2023valley} is employed to convert video frames into text domain tokens.
-Drawing inspiration from RT-2 \citep{brohan2023rt}, texts and control signals utilize the same text tokenizer, signifying that control signals can be interpreted as a language and effectively understood and processed by LLMs.
+DriveGPT4 is a versatile multimodal LLM capable of handling various input types, including videos, and texts.
+Videos are uniformly sampled into a fixed number of images, and a video tokenizer based on Valley \cite{luo2023valley} is employed to convert video frames into text domain tokens.
 All generated tokens are concatenated and input into the LLM.
-In this paper, LLaMA 2\citep{touvron2023llama2} is adopted as the LLM.
+In this paper, LLaMA2 \cite{touvron2023llama2} is adopted as the LLM.
 Upon producing predicted tokens, a de-tokenizer decodes them to restore human languages.
+Drawing inspiration from RT-2 \cite{brohan2023rt}, texts and control signals utilize the same text de-tokenizer, signifying that control signals can be interpreted as a language and effectively processed by LLMs.
 Decoded texts contain predicted signals in a fixed format.
 The overview architecture of DriveGPT4 is visualized in Fig. \ref{diagram}.

-\paragraph{Video tokenizer.} The video tokenizer is based on Valley \citep{luo2023valley}.
-Let the input video frames be denoted as $V=[I_1,I_2,...,I_N]$.
-For each video frame $I_i$, the pretrained CLIP visual encoder \citep{radford2021learning} is used to extract its feature $F_i\in \mathbb{R}^{257\times d}$.
+\mypara{Video tokenizer.} Let the input video frames be denoted as $V=[I_1,I_2,...,I_N]$.
+For each video frame $I_i$, the pretrained CLIP visual encoder \cite{radford2021learning} is used to extract its feature $F_i\in \mathbb{R}^{257\times d}$.
 The first channel of $F_i$ represents the global feature of $I_i$, while the other 256 channels correspond to patch features of $I_i$.
 For succinct representation, the global feature of $I_i$ is denoted as $F_i^G$, while the local patch features of $I_i$ are represented as $F_i^P$.
 The temporal visual feature of the entire video can then be expressed as:

 where $\oplus$ denotes concatenation.
-Meanwhile, the spatial visual feature of the whole video is given by:
+The spatial visual feature of the whole video is given by:

 where Pooling$(\cdot)$ represents a pooling layer that convert $N$ features into a single feature tensor for memory efficiency.
-Ultimately, both the temporal feature $T$ and spatial feature $S$ of the video are projected into the text domain using a projector.
-The detailed structure of the tokenizer is depicted in Fig. \ref{tokenizer}.
+Ultimately, both the temporal feature $T$ and spatial feature $S$ are projected into the text domain using a projector.